fumbles/tables_extended/README.md

 ## Summary

+This fork is created just to create a pip package
+`pip install markdown-tables-extended`
+- In mkdocs.yaml `- markdown_tables_extended` goes in the  `markdown_extension:` section

 This is an extended version of the [tables](https://python-markdown.github.io/extensions/tables/) extension of [Python-Markdown](https://python-markdown.github.io/).
 It contains addtions from the [cell_row_span](https://github.com/Neepawa/cell_row_span) extension and allows to create tables without header.

 `tables_extended` is backward compatible to `tables` and nearly backward compatible to `cell_row_span`.